graphql/graphql-spec/spec/Section 5 -- Validation.md

 The argument can be omitted from a field with a nullable argument.

-Therefore the following query is valid:
+Therefore the following fragment is valid:

 ```graphql example
 fragment goodBooleanArgDefault on Arguments {